hlev/palika-xalps-17/README.md

 ## Logs
 The app keeps only 1 hour worth of logs on the server, given I used a free account at [Heroku](https://www.heroku.com/).
+1 hour is ~500Kb so it could probably store more safely.

 The browser polls the server for data every 2 minutes and redraws the track and the green upside-down cone marker that signifies the last entry in the tracklog.
 Data from the last track point is shown on the data panel.
-If you keep the app open in the browser, it will new track data to what it already has, so you can see the whole day.
+If you keep the app open in the browser, it will concatenate new track data to what it already has, so you can see the whole day if you don't close the page.

 Race sections are drawn as red dotted line.